Jordan Staal: Carolina Hurricanes (2012–present)

 On April 10, 2022, Staal scored three goals in a game against the Anaheim Ducks, registering his third regular-season hat trick in the NHL.
 At 13 years and 142 days since his last regular season hat trick against the Red Wings in 2008 (4,898 days), it is the longest time between two regular season hat tricks for any player in NHL history.

+On June 25, 2023, Staal signed a four-year, $11.6 million extension with the Hurricanes.

+Staal reached his third Stanley Cup final at the 2026 playoffs.
+On June 12, Staal tied the record for longest goal streak in a Stanley Cup Final series, opening the scoring for the Hurricanes in game five of the 2026 Stanley Cup Final.
+The previous players to score in the first five Stanley Cup Final games are Cyclone Taylor (in 1918), Maurice Richard (in 1951) and Jean Béliveau (in 1956); Yvan Cournoyer also scored in five consecutive Cup Final games in 1973, but not the first five games of the Final.
+When the Hurricanes won the title in game six, Staal was the leading scorer in the Final with six goals, being recognized with the Conn Smythe Trophy.
+At 37 years and 266 days, Staal surpassed Tim Thomas in 2011 (37 years, 61 days) as the oldest most valuable player recipient.
+While leading the Final in goals, Staal registered 12 points in the full playoff run: the fewest points by a forward to win the Conn Smythe since Dave Keon won the award in 1967 with 8 points.
+In addition to his scoring in the Final, Staal was noticed for winning faceoffs through the playoffs and especially in the Final where his win rate stood at 69%.

 International play

-Staal made his international debut with Team Canada at the 2007 World Championships in Moscow.
+Staal made his international debut with Canada at the 2007 World Championships.
 Named to the team following the Penguins' first-round playoff defeat, he joined brother Eric to help Canada capture the gold medal by defeating Finland 4–2 in the final.
 In nine games, Staal contributed two assists.